braughtg/DickinsonHFOSS-COMP190/README.md

 The first course in that sequence is COMP 190 - Tools and Techniques for Software Development, which has the following course description:

 > An introduction to the Unix command line environment, shell scripting, system administration, debugging tools and version control.
 Skills developed will be applied in the context of a Humanitarian Free and Open Source Software (HFOSS) project.
 Case studies of social, legal and ethical issues raised by computing and computing for the greater good will complement the technical skill development.

+The stated learning objectives for the course are:

+> Students will:
+* gain proficiency with command line interaction with a Unix operating system including installation and configuration of software, shell scripting and basic system administration tasks.
+* gain proficiency with modern software development tools and their common uses including a debugger and a version control system.
+* deepen their understanding of social and ethical issues in computing and their appreciation of computing for the greater good.
+* [Writing in the Discipline (WiD) goal] develop their ability to produce clear, concise, technical writing for developers.

 Our website contains the full details of the [Dickinson computer science curriculum](https://www.dickinson.edu/homepage/402/computer_science_curriculum) and highlights the H/FOSS course sequence (190/290/390/491/492).